statsmaths/place-names/README.md

 thousands of documents.
 How might we be able to more accurately predict the exact location using the broader context?

-Our poster „Locating Place Names at Scale: Using Natural Language Processing to Identify Geographical Information in Text“ addresses how computational methods can be used to identify and geolocate place-based data.
+Our poster "Locating Place Names at Scale: Using Natural Language Processing to Identify Geographical Information in Text" addresses how computational methods can be used to identify and geolocate place-based data.
 We show how Named Entity Recognition (NER), a natural language processing (NLP) technique, can locate